patman369/gravity_sim/README.md

 A gravity simulator made to test real world physics.

 TO DO:
-collision detection
+accurate planet mergeing
-creation stack to create multipul planets at once rockets?
+creation stack to create multiple planets at once input error detection rockets?